 The goal should be to create more opportunities for your sales team to gather useful data, save time, and/or make effective changes in your sales team’s behaviors.

-Accomplishing one or more of these will lead you to purchasing a tool your team will thank you for.
+Accomplishing one or more of these will lead you to purchase a tool your team will thank you for.